howardginsburg/TenantMonitoring/readme.md

   - Leases collection with 400 ru's
 - Storage Accounts
   - Two storage accounts are created.
 One is used by the Azure Fuction.
 The other has the hierarchical file system enabled and is required to create an Azure Synapse resource.
 It is not used in this implementation.
+- Azure App Config
+  - Stores job configuration data that the SubscriptionListener reads in.
 - Azure Function (C# .Net 7)
   - SubscriptionListener - triggered by EventGrid
   - EventHandler - triggered by Cosmos DB changefeed